-Since the exercises are focused on issues like poverty, human development and social issues, the premium is on conducting the exercise with women, the poorest, illiterate or semi-literate, socially deprived sections of society.
-Therefore, while conducting the Walk Through the study team should carefully identify the location of target groups.
+Since the exercises are focused on issues like poverty, human development and social issues, the premium is on conducting them with women, the poorest, illiterate or semiliterate, socially deprived sections of society.
+Therefore, while conducting the 'Walk Through' the study team should carefully identify the location of target groups.
 It may happen that some unemployed educated youth or members of the dominant community hang on to the study team, follow it around the village and intervene in all the discussions.
-Therefore, the team will have to devise strategies to evade from such unsolicited assistance.
+Therefore, the team will have to devise strategies to evade such unsolicited assistance.